 But at the same time, it must have an indirect communication because from this area the clean dishes and pots are taken out to be used.

 The dishwashing and battery layouts will affect the sequence of the whole operation.
 Dishwashing is high cost in terms of space, equipment, labor and electrical power.

 This area should be adjacent to the final presentation and pre-dinner area.
-Dishwashing can be manual or machines.
+Dishwashing can be manual or machine.

 The correct management of restaurant waste is important since, due to its high organic content, this type of waste can harbor a multitude of microorganisms and even pests.
 In this sense, the accumulation of restaurant waste can be a major health problem.

 One of the keys to treating restaurant waste efficiently is to establish an isolation system from the time it is produced until it is eliminated.
 A good idea is to install hermetically sealed, non-manual-operated containers in areas of the kitchen where food waste is handled.

 It is also very important to determine where the garbage cans, made of strong material and with sufficient capacity, will be installed.

 They should be located in specific areas that are easy to clean and disinfect, and completely isolated from food circulation and storage areas.

 It is advisable that these areas have a water intake, a drainage grid, few joints in the floor, half rods on the wall and a hermetic seal to prevent the passage of insects and rodents.